 A.24.
 Pressure relief device requirements

-Pressure relief devices shall meet the requirements of ISO 15500-13. specified by the manufacturer shall be shown to be compatible with the service conditions listed in paragraph 4. of Annex 3A and through the following qualification tests:
+Pressure relief devices shall meet the requirements to Annex 4A paragraph 7 of this regulation ISO 15500-13. specified by the manufacturer shall be shown to be compatible with the service conditions listed in paragraph 4. of Annex 3A and through the following qualification tests:

 (a) One specimen shall be held at a controlled temperature of not less than 95 °C and a pressure not less than test pressure (30 MPa) for 24 hours.
 At the end of this test there shall be no leakage or visible sign of extrusion of any fusible metal used in the design.